 Insanity Defense: Background

-From as early on as the 12th century, this insanity defense has essentially been used a legal shield for persons suffering from mental illness.
+From as early on as the 12th century, the use of an insanity defense has essentially been a legal shield for persons suffering from mental illness.
 Under some circumstances, if a mentally ill defendant is found "not guilty by reason of insanity," it excuses that person from the legal responsibility for his or her criminal behavior.
 This is true even though the person actually committed the crime or, in legal terminology, is "culpable" of the crime.

-Contrary to uninformed opinion, defendants found not guilty by reason of insanity are not simply released from custody.
+Contrary to popular misconceptions, defendants who use an insanity defense and are found not guilty by reason of insanity are not simply released from custody.
 They are generally committed to mental hospitals where they can be confined for longer than their prison terms would have been.
 In the case of Jones v.
 United States, the Supreme Court in 1983 backed this proposition, ruling that the sentence that criminal defendants would have received had they been convicted should have no bearing on how long they could be committed to a mental hospital.